Top 15 Limiting Beliefs Quotes: Eliminate Your Limiting Beliefs

-Limiting beliefs are just what they sound like, being thoughts and beliefs that limit what you do.
-They snuff out and replace any motivation you may have, preventing you from taking action.
-They’re a roadblock to your pursuit of the things you want to achieve and have in your life.
-Identifying and disputing those beliefs are a key element of your personal self-development journey.
+Limiting beliefs are a roadblock to your pursuit of the things you want to achieve and have in your life.
+Identifying and disputing these beliefs are a key element of your personal self-development journey.

 Do just once what others say you can’t do, and you will never pay attention to their limitations again.” ― James Cook

 Concerning yourself with what other people think or say is one of the sources of limiting beliefs.
 Just because someone else thinks and/or says that you can’t do something, does that make it true?

 Learning too soon our limitations, we never learn our powers. — Mignon McLaughlin

 If you allow limiting beliefs to have control over what you do or don’t do, you’ll never have the opportunity to discover what you CAN do.

 Do the uncomfortable.
 Become comfortable with these acts.
 Prove to yourself that your limiting beliefs die a quick death if you will simply do what you feel uncomfortable doing. ― Darren Rowse

 Doing something new or different (no matter what it is) has a certain degree or level of discomfort to it.
 Yes… it’s new, it’s strange, and it’s not what you’re used to.
 So what?
 Achieving your goals and getting to where you want to be involves challenging your limiting beliefs, stepping outside your comfort zone, and going after what you want.